Best Practices for EVV Implementation & Training

 Understanding EVV Requirements

-The use of EVV as per the CURES Act aims to increase caregiver accountability, mitigate fraud, and improve the quality of care received by patients.
+The use of EVV as per the CURES Act aims to increase caregiver accountability, mitigate fraud, and improve the quality of care received by clients.
 All of this is made possible by technology that tracks visits and requires caregivers to input specific information.

 To comply with the rules set out for Medicaid-funded services, caregivers must log the following information for every appointment: